 Executable Specifications.
-Executable specifications, via techniques such as refinement and constraint solving, produce concrete outputs that satisfy the specification [13, 19, 23, 27, 32, 36].
+Executable specifications, via techniques such as refinement and constraint solving, produce concrete outputs that satisfy the specification [13, 19, 23, 27, 33, 37].
 Applications include recovering from errors in existing code and providing alternate implementations for code that may be difficult to develop using standard techniques.

 The research in this paper differs in that it promotes nondeterministic relaxation to obtain semantically different but still acceptable variants of the original program.
-Our focus is therefore on enabling developers to specify and prove correctness requirements as relational properties between the original and relaxed program.
+Our focus is therefore on enabling developers to specify and prove acceptability requirements that involve relational properties between the original and relaxed programs.

 Unreliable Memory and Critical Data.
-Researchers have proposed techniques for enabling programs to distinguish data that can be stored in unreliable low-power memory from critical data whose values must be reliably stored [10, 18, 33].
-These systems typically focus on data values (such as the values of pixels in an image) that can, in principle, legally take on any value.
-The techniques presented in this paper make it possible to prove general correctness properties of these kinds of programs (whose relaxations may primarily involve unreliably stored data that can take on any value).
+Researchers have proposed techniques for enabling programs to distinguish data that can be stored in unreliable low-power memory from critical data whose values must be stored reliably [10, 18, 34].
+These systems focus on data values (such as the values of pixels in an image) that can, in principle, legally take on any value.
+While the techniques presented in this paper support the verification of this class of programs, they also support the verification of a more general class of programs whose legal data values are constrained by relaxation predicates.

 Relational Program Logics.
 Our program logic for the relaxed semantics of the program builds on previous work on the Relational Hoare Logic (RHL) [7].
-RHL itself was inspired by work on Translation Validation [26] and Credible Compilation [31] and has since inspired other forms of relational reasoning.
-Researchers have also defined relational separation logic [5, 35], probabilistic Hoare logic [6], and have used relational reasoning to verify the correctness of semantics-preserving loop optimizations [12], Lipschitz-continuity [12], access control policies [24], and differential privacy mechanisms [6].
+RHL itself was inspired by Credible Compilation [31] and Translation Validation [26] and and has since inspired other forms of relational reasoning.
+Researchers have also defined relational separation logic [5, 36], probabilistic Hoare logic [6], and have used relational reasoning to verify the correctness of semantics-preserving compiler transformations [12, 31, 39], Lipschitz-continuity [12], access control policies [24], and differential privacy mechanisms [6].